USC’s Offers $215 Million Settlement in George Tyndall Abuse Cases

-The University of Southern California said Friday that it has agreed to offer $215 million in connection with the school’s former gynecologist Dr. George Tyndall, where more than 400 women have claimed they were sexually abused him by, the Los Angeles Times stated.
+The University of Southern California said Friday that it has agreed to offer $215 million in connection with the school’s former gynecologist Dr. George Tyndall, who is accused of having sexually abused more than 400 women, the Los Angeles Times stated.

 The USC proposal would give $2,500 to any USC student treated by Tyndall over the 30-plus years he worked at the university and as much as $250,000 to those who charged that the physician abused them, the newspaper stated.

-The Times reported that the offer is the start of what some believe will be a string of payouts made by the university stemming from the sexual abuse scandal involving Tyndall at the campus’s student health clinic over three decades.
+The Times reported that the offer is the start of what some believe will be a string of payouts made by the university stemming from the sexual abuse scandal involving Tyndall at the campus’ student health clinic for over three decades.

 On Thursday, more than 90 women filed a lawsuit in Los Angeles Superior Court against Tyndall and USA charging sexual misconduct and abuse, joining other lawsuits that included 400 other women, KCBS-TV reported.

-The women alleged that only where they abused but the university knew about it and covered up the misconduct.
+The women alleged that not only were they abused, but the university also knew about it and covered up the misconduct.

 “A fair and respectful resolution for as many former patients as possible has been a priority for the university and for me personally since I began serving in the role of interim president,” Wanda Austin said in a statement from the university Friday.